 -L file Specifies the location of your Artix license file.
-The default behavior is to check IT_PRODUCT_DIR\etc\license.txt.
+The default

--q Specifies that the tool runs in quiet mode.
-No output will be shown on the console.
-This includes error messages. -h Specifies that the tool will display a usage message. -V Specifies that the tool runs in verbose mode.
+-quiet Specifies that the tool runs in quiet mode.-verbose Specifies that the tool runs in verbose mode.

 The generated WSDL will not contain any physical details concerning the payload formats or network transports that will be used when exposing the service.
 You will need to add this information manually.